LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/002-google-sheets-import.md

    - **`sheet_name`**: Specify the name of the sheet in the Google Spreadsheet.
    - **`sheet_id`**: Enter the unique Google Spreadsheet identifier.
    - **`target_table`**: Define the table name in the raw zone database (The table name in the raw zone database will be same as target_table specified here and it's not mandatory to add department name in the table name).
+   - **`starting_position`**: (Optional) Specify the first cell to read from using A1 notation, such as `A1`, `A2`, `W16`, or `AB123`.
+The import ignores rows above and columns to the left of this cell.
+The selected cell is treated as the first header cell, with the data rows expected below it.
+If this value is omitted, blank, or set to `None`, the import starts from `A1`.
    - **`pause_flag`**: Leave blank for scheduled ingestion or set to `true` to pause.